 (5) The Authority does not have power to permit any person to take any flora, fauna, rock, stone or soil on the Island for any commercial or other profit-making purpose.

-14. Limit on settlement etc.
+14. Limit on development

 (1) The Authority —

 (a) shall not provide any living accommodation on the island except in the settlement area; and